How To Control and Remove Brown Recluse Spiders Safely

 Brown recluse spiders can make even the bravest homeowners uneasy.
-These shy but potentially dangerous spiders are known for their violin-shaped marking and toxic bite.
+Many spiders are mistaken for brown recluses.
+If you’re unsure, consider contacting your local extension office or pest professional for confirmation before starting treatment.
 Brown recluse spiders love warm, dry places and often set up their homes outdoors under rocks, logs, or tree bark.
 However, they’re also drawn to human-made spots like sheds, garages, closets, and storage rooms.
+Brown recluse spiders are most common in the central and southern United States.
+If you live outside these areas, confirmed sightings are much less likely.

 These spiders spin messy, irregular webs and like to hide in dark, quiet areas with plenty of clutter where they can stay safe and catch their next meal.
 Sometimes, they even hitch a ride into houses inside boxes, furniture, or other items that have been sitting outside.
 If you’ve spotted one in your home, you might be wondering how to safely get rid of them — without putting your family or pets at risk.